romeric/Fastor/README.md

 ~~~
 These expressions are not treated as special cases but rather the **Einstein indicial notation** of the whole expression is constructed under the hood and by simply simplifying/collapsing the indices one obtains the most efficient form that an expression can be evaluated.
 The expression is then sent to an optimised kernel for evaluation.
 Note that there are situations that the user may write a complex chain of operations in the most verbose/obvious way perhaps for readibility purposes, but Fastor delays the evaluation of the expression and checks if an equivalent but efficient expression can be computed.

 For tensor networks comprising of many higher rank tensors, a full generalisation of the above mathematical transformation can be performed through a constructive graph search optimisation.
 This typically involves finding the most optimal pattern of tensor contraction by studying the indices of contraction wherein tensor pairs are multiplied, summed over and factorised out in all possible combinations in order to come up with a cost model.
 Once again, knowing the dimensions of the tensor and the contraction pattern, Fastor performs this operation minimisation step at *compile time* and further checks the SIMD vectorisability of the tensor contraction loop nest (i.e. full/partial/strided vectorisation).
-In a nutshell, it not only minimises the the number of floating point operations but also generates the most optimal vectorisable loop nest for attaining theoretical peal for those remaining FLOPs.
-The following figures show the run time benefit of operation minimisation (FLOP optimal) over a single expression evaluation (Memory-optimal) approach (for instance NumPy's `einsum` uses the single expression evaluation technique where the whole expression in einsum is computed before being broken up in to smaller and potentially also cache friendly computations) in contracting a three-tensor-network fitting in `L1`, `L2` and `L3` caches, respectively
+In a nutshell, it not only minimises the the number of floating point operations but also generates the most optimal vectorisable loop nest for attaining theoretical peak for those remaining FLOPs.
+The following figures show the run time benefit of operation minimisation (FLOP optimal) over a single expression evaluation (Memory-optimal - as temporaries are not created) approach (for instance NumPy's `einsum` uses the single expression evaluation technique where the whole expression in einsum is computed without being broken up in to smaller and potentially also cache friendly computations) in contracting a three-tensor-network fitting in `L1`, `L2` and `L3` caches, respectively
 <p align="left">
   <img src="docs/imgs/05l1.png" width="280">
   <img src="docs/imgs/05l2.png" width="280">